MuhammadRehanRasool/Covid19-Project/README.md

 # Covid19-Project
 This is basically a project that was assigned by my teacher, Rafia Shaikh of Artificial Intelligence.
 I took a latest dataset of 13th of December 2020 covid19 cases with their corresponding countries and provinces.
-So we had to clean, analyze and visualize the data according to the tasks I was given by my teacher.
+So I had to clean, analyze and visualize the data according to the tasks I was given by my teacher.
 I am writing down the whole sequence of my project with questions.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------